 While assessing your organization, do not lose sight of your current goals and responsibilities.

-- TLNT, Talent Management and HR, blog discusses leadership, recruiting, performance management, etc.
+- (TLNT) Talent Management and HR discusses leadership, recruiting, performance management, etc.

-- Nebraska Department of Labor – resources for employers
+- Nebraska Department of Labor – Find resources for employers.

 - Nebraska Business Registration – Nebraska Department of Revenue